Madrid & Green Spain 7 days from Barcelona

 MADRID & NORTHERN SPAIN – 7 DAYS TOUR PACKAGE

-High speed AVE train Barcelona - Madrid / City tours in Oviedo, Santander, Bilbao, Zaragoza, Poblet and Barcelona / Evening transfer to Ramblas and Plaza de Catalunya in Barcelona / Ticket admission: National Museum of Altamira Caves in Santillana, Wine museum in Briones, Poblet Monastery, Poble Espanyol in Barcelona / Train ride in Briones & Montserrat Monastery / English speaking tour escort throughout the whole holiday / Air conditioned modern motor-coach / Accommodation at first class hotels / Daily breakfast buffet and 1 dinner / Traveler insurance.
+High speed train tickets Barcelona to Madrid / Transportation in a modern bus with air conditioning / English-speaking guide during the tour / Visits in Oviedo, Santander, Bilbao, Zaragoza, Poblet and Barcelona / Evening transfer to Ramblas and Plaza de Catalunya in Barcelona / Ticket admission: National Museum of Altamira Caves in Santillana, Wine museum in Briones, Poblet Monastery, Poble Espanyol in Barcelona / Train ride in Briones & Montserrat Monastery / Accommodation at 4* hotels / Daily breakfast buffet / Hotel city taxes / Travel insurance.